The Miracle of Hyacint Beans (Bataw)

 Health and Medicinal Benefits of Bataw

 Do you know this vine vegetable called Bataw?
-In English this is known as hyacinth bean but in the Philippines this is popularly known as Bataw.
-This lowly vegetable is so easy to grow so that it can be commonly seen either just creeping or climbing over fences, or improvised wooden arbor in many homes particularly in the countryside.
-Those who live in the city may not know this vegetable at all.
+In English, this vegetable is known as hyacinth bean, but in the Philippines this is popularly known as Bataw.
+This vegetable is so easy to grow in your own yard.
+It can be commonly seen in the countryside creeping over fences, or improvised wooden arbor in many homes.

 Bataw in the Morning, Bataw in the Evening

 When I was a child, I was never aware of the nutritional value and medicinal benefits of Bataw; but there was a time I was eating bataw dish every meal.
 In fact my whole family was eating nothing but Bataw and rice every meal and nothing else not because we knew the health benefits but all because we had no choice.
 We were so poor that we could not even afford to buy dishes.

 My father was jobless for sometime and so we had to practically live through the very productive Bataw plant in our yard.
 It was like this was our favorite dish but the truth was we had no choice but eat Bataw because it was all my parents could afford.